netbootxyz/netboot.xyz/README.md

 Also note many user customizations are located in the boot.cfg file for the IPXE menus.
 A high level of customization can be achieved using our stock build output and hosting this along with the menus locally.

+## Self Hosted Custom Options

+In addition to being able to host netboot.xyz locally, you can also create your own custom templates for custom menus within netboot.xyz.
+Please see [Custom User Menus](etc/netbootxyz/custom/README.md) for more information.